CS-433/ml_project_2_deep_hedging/README.md

 ### `src`

 A folder with code for the implementation of DDPG.
-Refer to the README.md file inside the folder for mor detailed descriptions
+Refer to the README file inside the folder for more detailed descriptions.

 ---

 ### `main.py`

-Use `python main.py` or `python3 main.py` to run the training of the agent (careful, this takes a long time: approximately [...] minutes)
+Use `python main.py` or `python3 main.py` to run the training of the agent and save obtained parameters (neural network weights) in a `models/model_name` folder (careful, this takes a long time to run).

 ---